skylight-hq/skylight.digital/pages/toolkits/content_guide/15_copyright_and_trademarks.md

 * What we can do with the work
 * Any restrictions on our use (for example, that we can use it online but not on a billboard)

+If you need to get a copyright license for work at Skylight or if someone outside of Skylight asks to use our copyrighted work, please contact the legal team.

 #### Example

 <div class="example" markdown="1">